Lancaster's term on the board expired on Jan. 31, 2019.

 Lancaster was named vice chairman of the Board of Regents on Feb.
 23, 2017.
 He assumed board chairman responsibilities on Oct.
-4, 2018, following the resignation of L. Frederick “Rick” Francis.
-He also is the chairman of the Regents’ Rules Review Committee.
+4, 2018.
+He also served as chairman of the Regents’ Rules Review Committee.

 He has previously served the board as chairman of the Academic, Clinical and Student Affairs Committee and served as a member on the Finance and Administration Committee.

 Lancaster is the President and CEO of Hendrick Health System in Abilene, Texas.
 Hendrick is a 500-bed hospital with 3,400 employees serving a 19-county area of West Texas.
 He has been in this position since August 2004, having previously served as CEO of Brownwood Regional Medical Center in Brownwood, Texas.
 Lancaster announced his retirement from Hendrick Health System, effective Dec.
 31, 2018.

 He began his career in banking at Lubbock National Bank and transitioned as it became a part of RepublicBank.
 He later switched to the health care industry, serving at various hospitals across Texas.

 Lancaster is active in several health care professional organizations and currently serves on the Regional Policy Board for the American Hospital Association.

 He served as chairman of the Texas Association of Voluntary Hospitals, as well as on the Executive Committee of the Healthcare Coalition of Texas.
 Additionally, he is a former regent of the American College of Healthcare Executives (ACHE) and a recipient of the American College of Healthcare Executives and Senior Healthcare Achievement Awards through ACHE.